Online | Western Technical College

 Financial Aid Eligible

-The six-course Foundations of Leadership program gives you the opportunity to develop skills to become an effective leader or manager.
+This seven-course program gives you the opportunity to develop skills to become an effective leader or manager.
 Course topics include diversity and change, supervision, team building, time management, coaching, and leadership.
-Classes include exercises to enhance learning and encourage students to draw from their and others’ ives you the opportunity to develop skills to becoexperiences.
-You can choose to complete this program in one year by taking courses online or in the evening.
-You may also choose to continue on to the 12-course Leadership and Supervision Professional technical diploma or Supervisory Management associate's degree.
+Classes include exercises to enhance learning and encourage you to draw from your and others experiences.
+You can choose to complete this program in one year by taking courses online.
+Or choose to continue on to the 14-course Leadership and Supervision Professional technical diploma or Leadership Development associate degree.

 Career Cluster: